Divij Sharan

-Personal and early life
+Early and Personal life

 Sharan was born in New Delhi.
 He began playing tennis at the age of seven at a local tennis academy.
 His favorite surfaces are grass and hard courts.
 His overall favorite shot is the volley.
 His idols growing up were Roger Federer, Mahesh Bhupathi and Leander Paes.

 He married British tennis player Samantha Murray in July 2019.

 Junior career

 Sharan's best junior world doubles ranking was No. 5 in 2003.
 His best result in Grand Slam junior championships was his semifinal appearance at the 2004 French Open where he partnered with compatriot Tushar Liberhan.

 Professional career

 Early years

 Sharan turned pro in 2004.
 He found limited success in singles and developed as doubles specialist.
 He won his first Futures doubles title 3 years later, in 2007.
 He reached his first doubles ATP Challenger finals in 2010 at the Kyoto Challenger in Japan.
 He won his first doubles ATP Challenger title in September 2011 at the Ningbo Challenger in China.
 He continued to find success in doubles at both ITF and Challenger events.
 By the end of 2011, he had won 16 ITF titles and 1 ATP Challenger title.